 Please remember to pay if you park in a metered spot.
-The city requires you to pay $1.25/hour from 9am – 6pm both Friday and Saturday.
+The city requires you to pay $1.50/hour from 8am – 6pm on Saturdays.

 What can I expect to see?

-On Saturday at the street fair, you’ll find the best handcrafted goods in the region.
-We welcome the wild, the beautiful, the outrageous and the simply demure in the following categories: prints and originals in 2D art, ceramics, glass, wood, metal, fiber art, jewelry, clothing, accessories, paper goods, toys, pet accessories, home goods, garden and more.
+At the Venture Local Fair Summer Series you’ll find the best handcrafted goods in the region.
+We welcome the wild, the beautiful, the outrageous and the simply elegant in the following categories: prints and originals in 2D art, ceramics, glass, wood, metal, fiber art, jewelry, clothing, accessories, paper goods, toys, pet accessories, home goods, garden and more.

-We will also feature a community of seekers, thrifters, finders and collectors.
+We also plan to feature a community of seekers, thrifters, finders and collectors.
 They will bring fantastic found objects and treasures of yesteryear for your thrill and enjoyment.

 Need a massage, a haircut or a poem written just for you?
 The street fair brings an astounding variety of vendors and talented folks to entice and pamper all your senses!

-There will also be a selection of local food, breweries and businesses in the area will be open and live music will fill the air so come ready to have a good time!
+There will also be a selection of local food and live music will fill the air so come ready to have a good time!

 Is it handicapped accessible?

 Yes!
-All conference and street fair locations are at street level and easily accessible.
+The street fair location is at street level and easily accessible.

 Is there a cost to attend?